Asymptotic Chow semistability implies Ding polystability for Gorenstein toric Fano varieties: Introduction

 This paper is organized as follows.
 Section $\ref{sec:Preliminary}$ is a brief review of Gorenstein toric Fano varieties, Ding stability and asymptotic Chow stability.
-We prove Theorem $\ref{thm:main}$ in Section $\ref{sec:proof}$.
-Section $\ref{sec:automorphism}$ deals with the reductivity of automorphism groups of toric Fano manifolds.
-We also discuss $3$-dimensional $K$-polystable Gorenstein toric Fano varieties in Section $\ref{sec:K-poly Gorenstein}$.
-In the final section, we focus on the relation between the greatest Ricci lower bound $R(X)$ and the delta invariant $\delta(X)$ defined in \cite{FO18} recently.
-We show that $\delta(X)$ coincides with $R(X)$ for any toric manifolds by purely combinatorial way.
-All computational results of geometric invariants $\delta(X)$, $R(X)$ and the set of roots $\mathcal R$ for toric Fano $3$-folds are listed in Table $\ref{table:ToriFano3}$.
+The proof of Theorem $\ref{thm:BOY}$ is given in Section $\ref{sec:proof}$.
+Section $\ref{sec:ARCS}$ collects the results of relative algebro-geometric stability.
+In Sections $\ref{sec:Fundamental}$ and $\ref{sec:ToricRelChow}$, we recall the criteria of relative Chow stability of polarized toric variety investigated by the author and B. Zhou in \cite{YZ19}.
+We prove Proposition $\ref{prop:ProdConst}$ in Section $\ref{sec:Product}$ by applying the product formulas regarding convex polytopes which was also used in \cite{OSY23}.
+See Lemma $\ref{lem:Prod}$ and the proof of Proposition $\ref{prop:Prod}$ for further details.
+Section $\ref{sec:ChowToricdP}$ is devoted to verify asymptotic relative Chow stability of Gorenstein toric del Pezzo surfaces.
+All the results and practical values of invariants are summarized in Proposition $\ref{prop:ARCS}$ and Table $\ref{table:RelChowSta}$.